 It’s pretty easy to get to Penang from Kuala Lumpur.
 It’s so close to the mainland that one could easily forget that Penang is an island.
 We stayed in a hotel not far from hawkers by the ocean and the best-known hawker mall—Gurney Drive.
 There are plenty of places to stay in Penang and we used Booking to find a great deal for our trip!

-Our hotel sits right across from an oceanside hawker mall that served up anything worth eating.
-We stare at it every morning from the infinity pool and go in one night for a meal.
+One should visit Malaysia first for its wonderful food and Penang in particular, where the famed “hawker” food stalls dominate the scene.
+Everything was pretty cheap, too.
+Oceanside hawker malls serve up anything worth eating.
 Hawker food wows visitors with its wide variety of stalls serving different ethnic foods and in this case, to accompany the lineup of variety Malay, Chinese, and Indian food.
-So many delightful choices make one visit hardly a surface-scratcher at these places.
-Cheap yet not too filling food allows one to move around and sample, sample, sample.
 It’s hard to top these moments eating beautiful, delicious food and having a view of the quiet water.

 The Tropical Spice Garden’s Malay cooking class and its accompanying garden tour teach wannabe foodies where our most important ingredients originate.
 Our morning walk through the Chew Jetty and all its colorful walls and walkways left me wondering if we’d gone back in time.
 Penang Hill is a bit touristy but one of the few true views a person can get from above here.
 Many people love just walking around and checking out the gorgeous street art found all over the island.
 I can’t wait to go back and see more!

 Our Thoughts and Yours, Too!